AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 What happens if we include the effect of other simplex-chains, though?
 Well... something \emph{magical}.

-\todo{As soon as an honest block is created linking back to a most-recent attacker block, the game is over.}
+\todoDraftOnly{As soon as an honest block is created linking back to a most-recent attacker block, the game is over.}

 Consider an attacker producing 2 blocks for every 1 honest block.
 What happens most of the time?